lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/allatoms.rst

 **Exercise 1 : generate a PEG-H2O mixture**

+..  container:: justify

    Use the same script and a similar procedure and create a PEG-H2O mixture with several PEG molecules hydrated in a cubic box.

    Hint: LAMMPS has internal commands allowing to replicate a molecule or a system.

 **Exercise 2 : end-to-end distance**

+..  container:: justify

    Create 2 simulations, one with a PEG molecule in vacuum, one with a PEG molecule in water, and measure their respective end-to-end equilibrium distance.
 PEG are hydrophilic and form hbonds with water molecules, therefore, when immersed in water, a PEG molecule slightly unfold, which changes it equilibrium end-to-end length.

 **Exercise 3 : post-mortem analysis**

+..  container:: justify

    Import the trajectory using Python, and re-extract the end-to-end distance.

    Hint: you can import lammpstrj file using MDAnalysis:

 ::

    u = mda.Universe("dump.lammpstrj", format = "LAMMPSDUMP")

+..  container:: justify

    **Motivation:** In today research, most data analyses are done after the simulation is over, and it is important for LAMMPS users to know how to do it.

 .. include:: ../../contact/contactme.rst